-A volcano which looks like a volcano
+Cinder Cone actually looks like a volcano

 Hike to the top of Cinder Cone

-Down to the crater
+Get down to the crater

-This was not the end though.
+This was not the end of the trail though.
 The most fun part came after we reached the top: we hiked down to the crater.
 It was amazing to take a close look at it from the top, but we could only truly feel its size when we hiked down to its bottom.

 Cinder Cone was a half day hike for us.
 We spent the afternoon at Butte Lake which is right at the Cinder Cone Trailhead.
 There’s a trail that runs along the lakeshore: an easy and beautiful walk with views of the lava beds, Cinder Cone and Lassen Peak in the distance.
 We enjoyed it, and it was just the perfect kind of light exercise after the Cinder Cone Trail.

 How to get there?

-Cinder Cone Trail start from Butte Lake which is accessible by a dead-end, dirt road south of Highway 44.
-Just expect yourself and your car to be both dirty by the end of this adventure.
+Cinder Cone Trail starts from Butte Lake that’s accessible by a dead-end, dirt road south of Highway 44.
+Expect yourself and your car to be both dirty by the end of this adventure.
 But our experience is that our ‘dirty adventures’ were the best adventures of all, and this one is not an exception either.

 Best time to go

 Lassen Volcanic is a park for summer hikes.
 Roads in the park can be covered with snow from October-December to May-July depending on the weather.
 Snow conditions vary every year, so make sure to visit the official NPS website about Lassen Volcanic before your visit.
-You can find a lot of other useful information and good-to-know there as well.
+You can find a lot of other useful information and good-to-know there.

 Have you ever had a close look at a volcano?
 Is it on your bucket list?